 With decision time around the corner, your high school senior needs your input.

 Up until now, you may have taken a hands-off approach to the whole college admissions process.
-I know plenty of parents who consider applying to college a teen’s responsibility, or who trust their super organized, honors student when she claims she “has it under control.”
+I know plenty of parents who consider applying to college a teen’s responsibility, or who trust their super organized, honors student when they claim they “have it under control.”

 But if the whole process seems daunting to you, how do you think it looks to your 17-year-old?

 I’m not advocating doing the work for your teen, and I only encourage handholding if you have a kid who refuses to get started.
 What I’m saying is that your student needs you.
-You’ve been there for him every step of the way since kindergarten, so why stop now?
-This is a big decision he shouldn’t make alone.
+You’ve been there for them every step of the way since kindergarten, so why stop now?
+This is a big decision they shouldn’t make alone.

 Still reluctant?
 Read on to find out more reasons to step in.

 Paying for college Your teen needs to know who’s footing the tuition bill.
 If you’re paying all or part of it, don’t you want to be sure your money’s spent wisely?
-If your kid is on her own here, you’ll want to help her avoid getting saddled with too much debt after graduation.
+If your kid is on their own here, you’ll want to help them avoid getting saddled with too much debt after graduation.

 How much you can afford to contribute affects where your student can go and how far.
 If your family figures out that there’s money to pay for tuition and room and board but nothing more, then colleges within driving distance should be filling up the list.

 If funds are very tight, your teen might need someone, you, to explain the advantages of staying local for a year or two to save the money to finish at a school away from home.